Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights

 Following \cite{yan2024exploiting}, we develop a projected mirror descent \cite{nemirovskij1983problem,raskutti2015information} to solve the problem (\ref{eq: problem}), which firstly performs proximal gradient descent with the Bregman divergence \cite{banerjee2005clustering}, and then obtains a feasible solution in the set $\Pi(\alpha_{\mathcal{B}}, \beta)$ by projection.
 The details can be found in Appendix \ref{app: optim}.

-\textbf{Balanced Representation Module} This module is designed based on Theorem \ref{theorem: bound}, which aims to correct the observed confounding bias at each iteration through learning the balanced representation $\Z$ via minimizing $IPM(P(\Z)P(A), \w_{o, \mathcal{B}} P(\Z, A))$.
-In practice, we use the Wasserstein distance \cite{villani2009optimal} as the implementation of the IPM term.
+\textbf{Balanced Representation Module.} Based on Theorem \ref{theorem: bound}, we design this module to correct the observed confounding bias.
+We transform the observed confounders $\X$ into balanced representation $\Z$ through MLP $\phi(\cdot)$ with parameter $\theta_{\phi}$ via minimizing $IPM(P(\Z)P(A), \w_{o, \mathcal{B}} P(\Z, A))$.
+In practice, we use the Wasserstein distance \cite{villani2009optimal} as the implementation of the IPM.
 To calculate it, we simulate samples standing for the product of marginal distributions $P(\Z)P(A)$ by randomly permuting the observed treatment $A$, and the original samples are drawn from the joint distribution $P(\Z, A)$.

-\textbf{Long-Term Estimation Module} This module aims to estimate the potential long-term outcome $Y(a)$ based on potential short-term outcomes $\S(a)$ for different units, and we follow LTEE \cite{cheng2021long} to model the relationship between the short and long-term outcomes.
-Specifically, the balanced representations $\Z$ are firstly fed into the RNN $q(\cdot)$ to obtain the short-term representations $\R_t$ at each timestep $t$, which is then used to predict the corresponding short-term outcome $\hat{S}_t$ with a shared MLP $g(\cdot)$.
+\textbf{Long-Term Estimation Module.} This module aims to estimate the potential long-term outcome $Y(a)$ based on potential short-term outcomes $\S(a)$ for different units.
+We follow LTEE \cite{cheng2021long} to model the relationship between the short- and long-term outcomes.
+Specifically, the balanced representations $\Z$ are firstly fed into the GRU $q(\cdot)$ to obtain the short-term representations $\R_t$ at each timestep $t$, which is then used to predict the corresponding short-term outcome $\hat{S}_t$ with a shared MLP $g(\cdot)$.
 After that, we leverage the attention mechanism $f(\cdot)$ \cite{bahdanau2014neural} to construct the long-term representation $\R_T$ from $\{\R_1, \R_2, ..., \R_{t_0}\}$, and then predict the long-term outcome $\hat{Y}_T$ through an MLP $h(\cdot)$.

-Different from the original LTEE which only works with binary treatment, we follow the varying coefficient networks \cite{nie2021vcnet} to extend this module to a continuous treatment scenario.
-In particular, we use splines to model the parameters $\theta(a)$ of the above four network structures $q(\cdot), g(\cdot), f(\cdot), h(\cdot)$ as $\theta(a)=\sum_{l=1}^L\alpha_l\phi_l(a)$, where $\phi_l$ is the polynomial basis function and $\alpha_l$ is the coefficient.
+However, different from the original LTEE which only works with binary treatment, we employ the varying coefficient structure \cite{nie2021vcnet} to extend this module to a continuous treatment scenario.
+In particular, we use splines to model the parameters $\theta(\cdot)$ of the above four network structures $q(\cdot), g(\cdot), f(\cdot), h(\cdot)$.
 As a result, the influence of the treatment information is not lost in high-dimensional representations, which in practice has been shown to lead to better performance.

-The training loss at each iteration of the balanced representation module and long-term estimation module is: \begin{small}
+\textbf{Loss Function.} The training loss at each iteration of the above modules is: